mharvy/sf_abnb_wizard_website/README.md

 This is a Django webapp that helps abnb owners maximize profits.
 It was made for a mindsumo challenge: https://www.mindsumo.com/contests/airbnb-sf?utm_campaign=solution_received_notification&utm_source=mindsumo&utm_medium=email

 NOTE: The algorithms for price estimation and bookings optimization are implemented in price_estimation_script.py and bookings_optimization_script.py respectively.
-Additionally, the other algorithms used to analyze data and such, are also located in python files in the top directory.
+Their funcions used on the site are both defined as super_function(), and are both called in the views.py file within their respective app.
+Additionally, the other algorithms ,used to analyze data and such, are also located in python files in the top directory, and referenced within the views files of their respctive apps.

 ---------------------------------------------------------------------------------------------------------------------------------------